LordZexn0/C-Game/README.md

-A quick text based game created with C++ and C [Beyblade Battle Quest - Game Report __ Zohair Ansari (1).pdf](https://github.com/user-attachments/files/18341934/Beyblade.Battle.Quest.-.Game.Report.__.Zohair.Ansari.1.pdf)
+A quick text based game created with C++ and C all the code is in one file because this game created for fun while learning.

+[Beyblade Battle Quest - Game Report __ Zohair Ansari (1).pdf](https://github.com/user-attachments/files/18341934/Beyblade.Battle.Quest.-.Game.Report.__.Zohair.Ansari.1.pdf)

-Create dby Zohair Ansari
+Created by Zohair Ansari